Nadiia Chervinska

 7. Marketing channels

+This section of a marketing plan outlines the specific platforms your business will utilize to connect with target audiences.
 Marketing channels can be broadly categorized into digital and traditional channels.
-Digital channels include social media platforms (Facebook, Instagram, LinkedIn, and Twitter), email marketing, SEO for organic search, PPC for paid search, and content marketing through your website or blog.
+Digital channels include social media platforms, email marketing, SEO for organic search, PPC for paid search, and content marketing through your website or blog.
 Traditional channels, on the other hand, include print advertising in newspapers or magazines, broadcast media like TV or radio, and outdoor advertising like billboards or transit ads.

 Pro tip: